 David Graden, operational agriculture market manager, Michelin North America Inc.: Throughout my travels across North America, in all types of farming environments and soil types, I like to ask track owners their thoughts and how they justify the additional expense for track machines.
 In all but one instance that I can recall, the owner will drill down to, “it’s my insurance policy,” meaning, their tracks give them the perception of superior traction; pulling power; and/or flotation, which is commonly confused with the reduction of soil compaction.
 A grower in central Iowa told me tracks require less effort to guide straight down the rows.
 But at what cost?

 Tracks have only one advantage over tires: traction in very wet soil.
 In these conditions, however, their impact on the soil, in terms of compaction, does the most damage.
 A machine fitted with Michelin VF tires at proper air pressures has very comparable traction — with reduced compaction.
 Additionally, although all Michelin tires perform very well with CTIS (Central Tire Inflation Systems), we have brought a new VF Axiobib and VF Evobib to the market, specifically marked as “Tire Inflation Ready,” designed to be used with CTIS.
+The next question to ask is, “At what point is the soil too wet?”
+Have you ever seen a track machine sink in the middle of a very wet field?
+Many of us have!

 When roading, track machines are typically limited to the speed in which they can travel roads based upon the width and length of the track they are running.
 Due to the amount of movement from bogie wheels and the mechanisms required to move the machine on tracks, heat builds up in the rubber of the track.
 The downward force/weight of each of these will also cause the rubber to deform/move.
 The more rubber squirms, compresses, decompresses, the more kinetic energy builds up and creates heat.
 Heat and rubber do not mix well and ultimately causes the rubber to break down.